 Another step to earn priority registration is the completion of an education plan.
 This would typically be completed in your welcome appointment with your Disability Specialist, but this may be difficult to accomplish prior to the registration date.
 Students have the option to make a remote appointment to develop an education plan with a SRJC counselor, and can schedule this through the student cubby under “appointments”.

 If students are unable to complete the steps for priority registration, it does NOT mean that they can’t register for a semester.
 It just means that they won’t have Priority 1 registration.
 Registration is open until classes are full, or once the semester has started and it is too late to add due to missed instruction.

 For questions about the Transition to College Program, you may contact Andrea Alexander (Santa Rosa campus) at email@example.com or Amy LaCasse (Petaluma campus) at firstname.lastname@example.org.

 We look forward to connecting with you soon.

 In order to participate in our Transition to College program, you need to submit a Request for Services and Authorization for Release of Information form along with your current IEP or 504 plan to our Disability Resources office.
 You can download the required paperwork here.
 The sooner we get connected with you during your senior year, the better!
 Here is a recommended timeline of important dates to follow during your senior year:

-Please join us for an Information Night to learn more about establishing services and getting started at SRJC after high school.
-Click here for more information.
+Please join us for a virtual Information Night to learn more about establishing services and getting started at SRJC after high school.

 The most comprehensive way to get information from our Transition to College program is through our online course system, Canvas.
-Please click here to be redirected to Canvas.
+Click here to be redirected to Canvas.

 For additional information about the Transition to College program, you can check our Frequently Asked Questions.